ant-design/ant-design/docs/react/practical-projects.en-US.md

 $ npm start
 ```

-After a few seconds, you will see thw following output:
+After a few seconds, you will see the following output:

 ```bash
           proxy: load rule from proxy.config.js